 5) The use of random allocation when distances are the same in a block of flats, as opposed to the nearest to the ground floor by flat ascending order.

-The consultation period is from Monday 15th October to Friday 30th November 2018.
-Please address any comments to Francesca Shine, Registrar.
-Contact details below.
+The consultation period was from Monday 15th October to Friday 30th November 2018.

 Applications out of the normal chronological age group